On Physical Measures for Cherry Flows: Introduction

-Since $f$ preserves the order and it does not have periodic points, by Poincar\'e's Theorem, there exists a continuous order preserving function $h:\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}$ such that $h\circ f=R_{\rho}\circ h$, where $R_{\rho}$ is the rotation by $\rho$.
-In particular, the order of points in an orbit of $f$ is the same as the order of points in an orbit of $R_{\rho}$.
-Therefore, results about $R_{\rho}$ can be translated into results about $f$, via the semi-conjugacy $h$.
+Since $f$ preserves the order and it does not have periodic points, by Poincar\'e's Theorem, there exists a continuous order preserving degree one function $h:\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}$ such that $h\circ f=R_{\rho}\circ h$, where $R_{\rho}$ is the rotation by $\rho$.
+Then the probability measure $\mu=h^*(\Leb)$ supported on the minimal set is well defined and it is the only invariant ergodic measure for $f$.

-So, the first return function $f$ has only one invariant probability measure $\mu$ supported on the minimal set (which is an invariant measure also for $g$), given by $\mu=h^*(\Leb)$.
 By Proposition $2$ in \cite{SSV} this measure $\mu$ can be extended to a invariant probability measure $\nu$ on the torus supported on the quasi-minimal set if $\int_{\mathbb S^1}\tau d\mu$ is convergent.